evolvingstuff/vdw2/content/posts/2000-iu-of-vitamin-d-per-kg-of-food-best-growth-bone-strength-etc-pig-trial.md

 │   │   ├── TextNode
 │   │   │   full_match: `0, 25, 50 and 75 µg/kg in the diet`
 │   │   │   inner_content: `0, 25, 50 and 75 µg/kg in the diet`├── TextNode
 │   full_match: ` on growth performance, nutrient digestibility, bone properties and pork quality in growing-finishing pigs.
-The results showed that the average daily gain (p &lt; 0.05) and body weight (p &lt; 0.10) of pigs showed a trend of increasing quadratically as inclusion levels of 25(OH)VD3 increased.\n Dietary supplementation of 50 µg/kg 25(OH)VD3 increased calcium digestibility compared with the 0 µg/kg group (p &lt;; 0.05), and calcium and phosphorus digestibility increased quadratically as inclusion levels of 25(OH)VD3 increased (p &lt; 0.05).
+The results showed that the average daily gain (p &lt; 0.05) and body weight (p &lt; 0.10) of pigs showed a trend of increasing quadratically as inclusion levels of 25(OH)VD3 increased.\nDietary supplementation of 50 µg/kg 25(OH)VD3 increased calcium digestibility compared with the 0 µg/kg group (p &lt;; 0.05), and calcium and phosphorus digestibility increased quadratically as inclusion levels of 25(OH)VD3 increased (p &lt; 0.05).
 Dietary supplementation of 50 µg/kg 25(OH)VD3 `
 │   inner_content: ` on growth performance, nutrient digestibility, bone properties and pork quality in growing-finishing pigs.
-The results showed that the average daily gain (p &lt; 0.05) and body weight (p &lt; 0.10) of pigs showed a trend of increasing quadratically as inclusion levels of 25(OH)VD3 increased.\n Dietary supplementation of 50 µg/kg 25(OH)VD3 increased calcium digestibility compared with the 0 µg/kg group (p &lt;; 0.05), and calcium and phosphorus digestibility increased quadratically as inclusion levels of 25(OH)VD3 increased (p &lt; 0.05).
+The results showed that the average daily gain (p &lt; 0.05) and body weight (p &lt; 0.10) of pigs showed a trend of increasing quadratically as inclusion levels of 25(OH)VD3 increased.\nDietary supplementation of 50 µg/kg 25(OH)VD3 increased calcium digestibility compared with the 0 µg/kg group (p &lt;; 0.05), and calcium and phosphorus digestibility increased quadratically as inclusion levels of 25(OH)VD3 increased (p &lt; 0.05).
 Dietary supplementation of 50 µg/kg 25(OH)VD3 `├── BoldNode
 │   full_match: `__increased concentrations of polyunsaturated fatty acids, and decreased contents of saturated and monounsaturated fatty acids__`
 │   inner_content: `increased concentrations of polyunsaturated fatty acids, and decreased contents of saturated and monounsaturated fatty acids`
 │   children: